Kosmokleaner/DirectXShaderCompilerWiki/Wave-Math-Intrinsics.md

 **Caps Flags:**
 ---------------

-BOOL WaveOps: The driver should expose the waveOps caps flag if it can support the intrinsics in this specification.
+`BOOL WaveOps`: The driver should expose the waveOps caps flag if it can support the intrinsics in this specification.
 The driver must set this cap for the D3D runtime to load shaders containing these intrinsics.
 On implementations that do not set this bit, CreateShader() will fail on such shaders.

-UINT WaveLaneCountMin: this cap specifies the baseline number of lanes in the SIMD wave that this implementation can support.
+`UINT WaveLaneCountMin`: this cap specifies the baseline number of lanes in the SIMD wave that this implementation can support.
 This term is sometimes known as “wavefront size” or “warp width”.
 This capability value is exposed at the API level.
 Currently apps should rely on only this minimum value for sizing workloads.

-UINT WaveLaneCountMax: this cap specifies the maximum number of lanes in the SIMD wave that this implementation can support. (aka maximum “wavefront size” or “warp width”).
+`UINT WaveLaneCountMax`: this cap specifies the maximum number of lanes in the SIMD wave that this implementation can support. (aka maximum “wavefront size” or “warp width”).
 This cap is reserved for future expansion, and is not expected to be used by applications initially.